AnderssonElin/finance-dashboard-pbi/README.md

 ### Parameter Configuration

-To ensure correct data loading, you need to update the following parameters in Power BI Desktop:
+To ensure correct data loading, you need to update the following parameters in Himalaya Financial Dashboard.SemanticModel/definition/expressions.tmdl:

-1. Open the .pbip file in Power BI Desktop
-2. Go to "Transform data" > "Data source settings" > "Parameters"
-3. Update the following parameter values:
+Update the following parameter values:
 - **server**: Set to your SQL Server address (default: utbildning.database.windows.net)
 - **financeUrl**: Set to the path of your Finance.xlsx file
 - **campaignUrl**: Set to the path of your Campaign.xlsx file
 - **urlSharepoint**: Set to your SharePoint URL if using SharePoint for data storage

 These parameters are used throughout the data model to connect to the correct data sources.

-## Usage

-To use this dashboard:
-1. Open the .pbip file in Power BI Desktop
-2. Update data sources if necessary
-3. Explore the different report pages to gain insights into the business

-## Maintenance and Updates

-The dashboard is designed to be updated regularly with new data.
-Data sources can be updated by:
-1. Opening Power BI Desktop
-2. Going to "Home" > "Refresh"
-3. Alternatively, configure scheduled refreshes if the dashboard is published to Power BI Service